SoftwareAG/cumulocity-digital-twin-manager/README.bk.md

 </tr>
 <tr>
 <td style="text-align:left"><b>Enumeration</b></td>
-<td style="text-align:left">One of the values specified while creating the custom property</td>
+<td style="text-align:left">One of the values specified while creating the property</td>
 </tr>
 <tr>
 <td style="text-align:left"><b>Text,<br> Number</b></td>
-<td style="text-align:left">Any value that fulfils all the custom validation criteria provided while creating the custom property</td>
+<td style="text-align:left">Any value that fulfils all the custom validation criteria provided while creating the property</td>
 </tr>
 </tbody>
 </table>

 ### Upload template

-`Note: Before uploading the CSV template make sure that the asset types which are being used in the template should be newly created.`
+`Note: Before uploading the CSV template make sure that the asset mdoels which are being used in the template should be newly created.`

 1. Upload the previously filled and saved CSV template in the **Drop file here** section.